finbourne/lusid-sdk-java/sdk/docs/AborConfigurationApi.md

         AborConfigurationApi apiInstance = ApiFactoryBuilder.build(fileName).build(AborConfigurationApi.class);
         String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the TimeVariant properties for the AborConfiguration.
 Defaults to the current LUSID   system datetime if not specified.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the AborConfiguration.
-Defaults to returning the latest version of each AAborConfigurationbor if not specified.
+Defaults to returning the latest version of each AborConfiguration if not specified.
         String page = "page_example"; // String | The pagination token to use to continue listing AborConfiguration; this   value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt   and asAt fields must not have changed since the original request.
         Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
         String filter = "filter_example"; // String | Expression to filter the results.
 For example, to filter on the AborConfiguration type, specify \"id.Code eq 'AborConfiguration1'\".
 For more information about filtering   results, see https://support.lusid.com/knowledgebase/article/KA-01914.